ferds003/ferds003.github.io/_projects/management/2025 MRPRODS.md

 <div class="caption">
     Final report of our linear programming approach along with the pitchdeck we presented detailing the MATLAB code.
 </div>

+You may also check my blog post regarding LP and Operations research as reflection of this project [here]({% post_url 2025/2025-03-23-MRPRODS %})